sustrik/libdill/unixrecvfd.md

 * `EBADF`: Invalid handle.
 * `ECANCELED`: Current coroutine is being shut down.
 * `ECONNRESET`: The connection is broken.
-* `EINTR`: The function was interruped by a singal.
+* `EINTR`: The function was interrupted by a signal.
 * `ENOMSG`: There was no file descriptor attached to the byte.
 * `ENOTSUP`: Handle is not a UNIX socket.
 * `ETIMEDOUT`: Deadline expired.